 Peeves: indiscriminate urban and suburban development and the collateral destruction of farms and farm land; electronic intruders, e.g., telemarketers; careless drivers and road-hogging minivans and SUVs; almost everything government-related; stupidity (see the next-to-last "peeve.")

 I cherish alone time and tend to avoid overly clingy people.
 I need time and space to write and read and sit alone with my thoughts yet I don't take myself seriously, just my work.
 I trade the stock market during the week for fun and profit yet have a flexible schedule.
 There's a gym in my basement and I use it regularly, every other day.

 While I don't go to a job any more, I also don't use the word "retired."
 My life situation is not all-or-nothing.
 I choose when I want to work and when I want to play.
-I might venture off to a Florida key this week, spending 50 hours the following week researching the stock market and day-trading names I've uncovered.
+I might venture off to an island this week, spending 50 hours the following week researching the stock market and day-trading names I've uncovered.
 Designing each day is a privilege, a privilege earned through proficiency.
 I admire proficiency, both in the written and spoken word and in the manner in which people live their lives.